 Ten reasons why you shouldn’t let your persuasive employer change your mind when you resign:

 Be fully prepared for push back when you resign: some employers have a policy of not counter offering or otherwise persuading people to remain.
-However, many others, aware they may be significantly inconvenienced or even commercially damaged by your departure, will not.
+However, most employers, aware they may be significantly inconvenienced or even commercially damaged by your departure, will not.

-Also, remember that usually they have much more experience of dealing with resignations than you do of resigning so that presents them with a distinct advantage in managing the situation.
+Also, remember that usually they have much more experience of dealing with resignations than you do of resigning!
+That presents them with a huge advantage in managing the situation.

 Why does this matter?
-If they end up offering you a better job or more money, it’s surely a win all round?
+If they end up offering you a better job or more money, it’s surely a win/win all round?

 1. The double-cross